nuuaGIT/PrimeTooler/README.md

 # PrimeTooler

-**PrimeTooler** is a Minecraft **mod** focused on improving everyday gameplay by adding practical **Quality of Life (QoL)** features.
-It helps players protect their tools, manage their inventory more comfortably, and avoid common mistakes — while staying close to vanilla gameplay.
+PrimeTooler is a Minecraft mod that provides a set of Quality of Life features aimed at improving everyday gameplay.
+The mod focuses on inventory management, item protection, and general usability, while remaining as close to vanilla behavior as possible.

 ---

 ## Features

 ### Slot Locking
+Allows players to lock individual inventory slots.
-Lock individual inventory slots to prevent items from being moved, dropped, or replaced accidentally.
+Locked slots prevent items from being moved, dropped, or replaced unintentionally, helping to keep important tools and items in fixed positions.
-Ideal for tools, weapons, and important items you always want to keep in the same place.

 ### Durability Guard
-Prevents tools and armor from breaking unintentionally:
+Protects tools and armor from breaking due to accidental overuse:
-- Blocks usage at low durability
+- Prevents usage when an item reaches a critical durability threshold
-- Optional warnings before an item reaches critical durability
+- Optional warnings before durability becomes critical
-- Helps protect rare and valuable gear
+- Helps preserve valuable or rare equipment

-### Additional QoL Features
+### Additional Quality of Life Features
-PrimeTooler is designed to be modular and expandable.
+PrimeTooler is designed to be modular and extensible.
-Current and future features focus on inventory safety, item protection, and general convenience.
+Further Quality of Life features may be added over time, with a focus on usability and player convenience.

 ---

-## Goal

-PrimeTooler aims to:
-- Reduce frustration
-- Prevent accidental item loss
-- Improve comfort without affecting game balance
-- Remain vanilla-friendly
+## User Interface & Controls

+PrimeTooler provides a central configuration interface:

+- Press **`P`** to open the **main menu**
+- The key binding can be changed in the **Minecraft Control Settings**
+- Individual features can be configured directly through the menu

 ---

 ## Configuration

-All features are configurable:
-- Enable or disable individual modules
+- Features can be enabled or disabled individually
-- Adjust durability thresholds
+- Durability thresholds and behavior can be adjusted
-- Optional client-side focused behavior
+- Designed primarily for client-side usage

 ---

 ## Compatibility

-- Designed for modern Minecraft versions
+- Supports modern Minecraft versions
-- Works alongside most mods
+- Compatible with common mod setups
-- Lightweight and performance-friendly
+- Lightweight and performance-conscious

 ---

 ## Installation

 1. Install a compatible mod loader (e.g. Fabric or Forge)
-2. Place the PrimeTooler `.jar` file into your `mods` folder
+2. Place the PrimeTooler `.jar` file into the `mods` directory
-3. Launch the game
-4. Configure the mod as needed
+3. Start Minecraft
+4. Adjust settings via the main menu or control settings

 ---

 ## Development Status

+PrimeTooler is under active development.
-PrimeTooler is actively developed and expanded with new Quality of Life features over time.
+The mod is continuously refined and extended with additional Quality of Life features.
-Feedback and contributions are welcome.

 ---

 ## License

 This project is licensed under the MIT License.

----

-PrimeTooler – Quality of Life, done right.